KPXE-TV: Analog-to-digital conversion

-KPXE-TV shut down its analog signal, over UHF channel 50, on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
+KPXE-TV began broadcasting a digital signal on channel 51 on April 5, 2004.
+It shut down its analog signal, over UHF channel 50, on June 12, 2009, the official digital transition date under federal mandate.
 The station's digital signal continued to broadcasts on its pre-transition UHF channel 51, using virtual channel 50.

-In early 2015, KPXE was granted a construction permit by the FCC to move its signal to channel 30, as the FCC is selling off the high UHF spectrum for wireless communications.
-The move to channel 30 took place in the early morning hours of May 30, 2015, with the FCC issuing the license to operate on channel 30 on July 6, 2015.
+As the result of wireless operations in spectrum adjacent to channel 51, Ion Media successfully petitioned the FCC to reallocate KPXE-TV to channel 30 in 2014.